pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next/Next Drupal/implementing-preview.md

 1. Set the URL to point to http(s)://{YOUR_SITE_URL}/api/preview replacing `{YOUR_SITE_URL}` with the URL of your frontend site, or `localhost:3000` for testing preview locally.
 1. Set a secret for the Preview Site and note this value down.

-Now you have all of the credentials needed to make authenticated requests to the Drupal instace, including the ability to preview content!
+Now you have all of the credentials needed to make authenticated requests to the Drupal instance, including the ability to preview content!

 See [Setting Environment Variables](./setting-environment-variables.md) for more information on how to set these variables in your local development environment or on the Pantheon Dashboard.